SPAD S.XIII: Design

 The SPAD S.XIII was a single-engine biplane fighter aircraft.
-In terms of its construction, it shared a similar configuration and layout to the earlier S.VII, featuring a mainly wooden structure complete with a fabric covering; however, it was generally larger and heavier than its predecessor.
-Other changes included the tapered chord of its ailerons, the rounded tips of the tailplanes, bulkier cowling accommodating the gear-drive Hispano-Suiza 8B engine choice, and enlarged fin and rudder.
-The S.XIII was armed with a pair of forward-mounted Vickers machine guns with 400 rounds per gun, which took the place of the single gun that had been used on the earlier aircraft.
+In terms of its construction, it shared a similar configuration and layout to the earlier S.VII, featuring a mainly wooden structure with a fabric covering.
+It was however generally larger and heavier than its predecessor.
+Other changes were made to the ailerons, the rounded tips of the tailplanes, the bulkier cowling accommodating the gear-drive Hispano-Suiza 8B engine, and enlarged fin and rudder with a curved trailing edge.
+The S.XIII was armed with a pair of forward-mounted Vickers machine guns with 400 rounds per gun, which replaced the single gun of the earlier aircraft.

-The S.XIII featured relatively conventional construction, that being a wire-braced biplane with a box-shaped fuselage and a front-mounted engine, except for its interposed wing struts located half-way along the wing span, which gave the fighter the deceptive appearance of being a double-bay aircraft instead of a single bay.
-This change prevented the landing brace wires from whipping and chafing during flight, and was attributed by Andrews as a key factor for the aircraft's high rate of climb.
+The S.XIII featured relatively conventional construction, that being a wire-braced biplane with a box-shaped fuselage and a nose-mounted engine, except for its interposed wing struts located halfway along the wing span, which gave the fighter the appearance of being a double-bay aircraft instead of a single-bay.
+This change prevented the landing brace wires from whipping and chafing during flight.
 Otherwise, it had an orthodox structure, comprising wooden members attached to metal joint fixtures.
-The fuselage consisted of four square-section longerons, complete with wooden struts and cross-members while braced with heavy-gauge piano wire; wire cable was instead used for the flying and landing wires.
+The fuselage consisted of four square-section longerons, with wooden struts and cross-members while braced with heavy-gauge piano wire.
+Wire cable was used for the flying and landing wires.

-To facilitate its two-hour endurance, the S.XIII was furnished with an assortment of underbelly fuel tanks held within the forward fuselage area; these were fed into the main service tank located in the center of the upper wing by an engine-driven pump.
+To enable a two-hour endurance, the S.XIII was fitted with several underbelly fuel tanks held within the forward fuselage area which fed into the main service tank in the upper wing center section with an engine-driven pump.
 Similar pumps were used for supplying pressurised oil and water circulation between the engine's radiator and a header tank was housed within the upper wing.
-The circular nose radiator incorporated vertical Venetian-style blinds as a means of regulating the temperature of the engine.
+The circular nose radiator incorporated vertical Venetian-style blinds to regulate engine temperatures.

-The upper wing was a single-piece structure, featuring hollow box-section short spars which connected with linen-bandaged scarf joints, Andrews claims that long runs of spruce were difficult to obtain.
-The ribs consisted of plywood webs and spruce capping strips, which were internally braced with piano wire.
-The upper wing was provisioned with ailerons, which were actuated by the pilot via a series of tubular pushrods which ran vertical directly beneath the ailerons, with external, 90º bellcranks exposed above the lower wing panels' top fabric covering.
-The lower wing consisted of spruce leading edges and wire-cable trailing edges, while the surfaces were fabric-covered and treated with aircraft dope to produce a scalloped effect, much as with the contemporary German Fokker D.VII that also used a wire trailing-edge component, along the trailing edges.
+The upper wing was made in one piece, with hollow box-section short spars that connected with linen-wrapped scarf joints, Andrews claims that long runs of spruce were difficult to obtain.
+Plywood webs and spruce capping strips, internally braced with piano wire, formed the airfoil.
+The upper wing was fitted with ailerons, actuated by the pilot via a series of tubular pushrods that ran vertical directly beneath the ailerons, with external, 90° bellcranks mounted on top of the lower wings.
+The lower wing had spruce leading edges and wire-cable trailing edges, while the surfaces were fabric-covered and treated with aircraft dope to produce a scalloped effect.